Plants can suffer from:

 - greater than 6 hours of direct sunshine

 - temperature exceeding 20°C

 - high beetle flight activity on the adjacent French coast

 The Meteorological Department transmits its data to the laboratory on a criteria based system.
 The first criterion is wind direction.
 If the wind direction is not sufficient to pass the criteria no more information is required.
-If the direction is suitable (NE - SE) the next criterion becomes speed (> 20 kts) and so on.
+If the direction is suitable (NE - SE) the next criterion becomes speed (more than 20 knots) and so on.

 The French / Jersey climatic information is supplemented by flight information and warning faxes from the Service Regional De La Protection Des Vegetaux (SRPV).

 The laboratory at Howard Davis Farm in Trinity provides specialist diagnosis of plant pests and diseases for the general public.
-Please note that private garden queries will incur a charge of £25 unless there is a public health or statutory issue.
+Private garden queries will incur a charge of £25 unless there is a public health or statutory issue.